tomdu3/brain-tumor-detector/README.md

 Image column defines image name and Class column defines either the image has tumor or not (1 = Tumor, 0 = Non-Tumor)

 ## Business Requirements
-The primary objective of this project is to develop a machine learning model for the early detection of brain tumors from medical images.
+The (fictitious) Department of Brain Repair and Rehabilitation of the Health Institute in London, UK The primary objective of this project is to develop a machine learning model for the early detection of brain tumors from medical images.
 The model should assist medical professionals in making quicker and more accurate diagnoses, and the patients should benefit from the earlier detection and the tempestive and appropriate treatment planning.

-Key Stakeholders, therefore shoud be:
+Key Stakeholders, therefore should be:
     - Medical professionals
     - Patients
     - Hospitals and healthcare facilities